Negative life events and the risk of depression: Findings from Indonesia Family Life Survey 2014/2015

 Moving towards Universal Health Coverage (UHC) requires a sustainable and equitable health financing system.
 Health financing should not only seek to raise sufficient funds and use them efficiently but do so in an equitable manner.1 There is a consensus among policymakers and health financing experts that payment for health care should be based on ability […]

-Using measures of quality of care to assessequity in health care funding for primary care: analysis of Indonesian household data
+Using measures of quality of care to assess equity in health care funding for primary care: analysis of Indonesian household data

 Many countries implementing pro-poor reforms to expand subsidized health care, especially for the poor, recognize that high-quality healthcare, and not just access alone, is necessary to meet the Sustainable Development Goals.
 As the poor are more likely to use low quality health services, measures to improve access to health care need to emphasise quality as […]